Lee Thompson Young: Early life

 Young was born in Columbia, South Carolina, the son of Velma Elaine (née Love) and Tommy Scott Young.
 He was in the second grade when his parents' marriage ended, and he went to live with his mother.
-At age ten, he portrayed Martin Luther King Jr. in a play called A Night of Stars and Dreams by Dwight Woods, and the Phillis Wheatley Repertory Theater of Greenville, South Carolina.
+At age ten, he portrayed Martin Luther King Jr. in a play called A Night of Stars and Dreams by Dwight Woods at the Phillis Wheatley Repertory Theater of Greenville, South Carolina.
 It was then that Young decided he wanted to become an actor.

 Career

 Young moved to New York City in June 1996, but it was not until the next year that he auditioned for the part of Jett Jackson in The Famous Jett Jackson.
 He filmed the pilot and found out in June 1998 that the Disney Channel had picked up the show; it would go on to become a Disney Channel Original Movie in June 2001.
 Young also starred in Johnny Tsunami (1999), another Disney Channel Original Movie, as Sam Sterling.
-Although the movie was successful, he did not reprise the role in the sequel, Johnny Kapahala: Back on Board (2007).
+Although the movie was successful, he did not reprise the role in the sequel, Johnny Kapahala: Back on Board (2007), which was taken over by Jonathan McDaniel.

-After the cancellation of The Famous Jett Jackson, Young had guest spots in the CBS series The Guardian.
-He also had a part in the movie Friday Night Lights (2004), portraying Chris Comer, and a part in the Jamie Foxx movie Redemption: The Stan Tookie Williams Story (2004).
-Lee appeared on UPN's TV drama series South Beach, and he portrayed Victor Stone (known in DC Comics as Cyborg) in a fifth-season episode of the television series Smallville, in 2006; which character he reprised in the Season Six episode "Justice" (airdate January 18, 2007), and again in the Season Nine finale "Salvation" (airdate May 14, 2010).
+In 2002, one year after the cancellation of The Famous Jett Jackson, Young had guest spots in the CBS series The Guardian.
+He also had a part in the movie Friday Night Lights (2004), portraying Chris Comer.
+He then portrayed Charles Becnel in the Jamie Foxx movie Redemption: The Stan Tookie Williams Story (also 2004).
+Lee appeared on UPN's TV drama series South Beach, and he portrayed Victor Stone (known in DC Comics as Cyborg) in a fifth-season episode of the television series Smallville, in 2006; he reprised the character in the Season Six episode "Justice" (airdate January 18, 2007), and in the Season Nine finale "Salvation" (airdate May 14, 2010).

 Young appeared in the feature film Akeelah and the Bee (2006), playing Akeelah's brother Devon.
 He played National Guard rookie Delmar in The Hills Have Eyes 2 (2007).
 In 2009, Young played a cocky surgical intern in the hit comedy show Scrubs.
 It is revealed that his character had been overweight during childhood.
 The character becomes involved in a romance with one of the medical interns.

 Young played the role of Al Gough, an FBI agent, in the ABC television drama FlashForward.
 He was written off the show in episode 7, when his character committed suicide to prevent the death of an innocent civilian.

-His last acting role was playing Barry Frost, partner of Jane Rizzoli (Angie Harmon) on the TNT drama Rizzoli & Isles, and he made an appearance on the Fox drama The Good Guys as the brother and business partner of an arms dealer.
+He made an appearance on the Fox drama The Good Guys as the brother and business partner of an arms dealer.
+His last acting role was playing Barry Frost, partner of Jane Rizzoli (Angie Harmon) on the TNT drama Rizzoli & Isles.